-St. Louis County Library offers notary services free to all patrons at all locations.
-Notary services are available Monday through Saturday during normal library hours, but not less than 15 minutes before closing.
+Notary services are available Monday through Saturday during normal library hours at all locations until 15 minutes before closing.
 Service is dependent on staff availability.

 What to bring